Trauma Therapist in New York & California

 Your Counseling Experience

-• Your personalities and energies
+• Your emotional history and attachment experiences

-• Your communication styles
+• Your temperament, communication style, and pacing needs

 FAQs About Trauma